 Coming home wherever we are

 Now Priscilla is 97 and just went on Hospice care, really ready to leave her body.
 I visit her, and I talk to her.
 I show her videos of my grandson laughing.
 She laughs.
-As much as I love my home, it's the neural circuits thoughts of home bring up that soothes and comforts us.
+As much as I love my home, it's the neural circuits that thoughts of home bring up that soothe and comfort us.

 Is home a survival circuit?
 It can be, so I feel a bit more secure enjoying home, but knowing that home is my own circuits, cleared of most of the allostatic memories (but there is always work to do), and celebrating the homeostatic ones.